-A person or entity found liable under the FCA is subject to a civil money penalty of between \$13,508 and \$27,018 plus three times the amount of damages that the government sustained because of the illegal act.
+A person or entity found liable under the FCA is subject to a civil money penalty of between \$5,000 and \$10,000 (adjusted annually for inflation) plus three times the amount of damages that the government sustained because of the illegal act.
 In health care cases, the amount of damages sustained is the amount paid for each false claim that is filed.